eriktorsner/wp-checksum/README.md

 ### SUBCOMMANDS

-  all           Verify integrity of plugins and themes by comparing file checksums apikey        Get or set the api key stored in WordPress options table plugin        Verify integrity of all plugins by comparing file checksums quota         Print API rate limits for current api key register      Register email address for the current api key to increase hourly quota. theme         Verify integrity of all themes by comparing file checksums
+  all           Verify integrity of plugins and themes by comparing file checksums plugin        Verify integrity of all plugins by comparing file checksums theme         Verify integrity of all themes by comparing file checksums diff          Diff a file in your local WordPress install with it's original apikey        Get or set the api key stored in WordPress options table quota         Print API rate limits for current api key register      Register email address for the current api key to increase hourly quota.

 ```

 ### Global options
   - **--format**     Optional.
 How to format the output.
 Table (default), json, csv or yaml
   - **--apikey**     Optional.
 Specify key to override the default key
+  - **--local**      Optional.
+Run in local mode.
+Download zip files from wordpress.org for local extraction and comparision.
+  - **--localcache** Optional.
+Specify where wp-checksum keeps copies of downloaded zip files.
+Defaults to /tmp

 ### wp checksum all|theme|plugin

 The base functionality of wp-checksum.
-Verifies local checksums for everything (all), all plugins (plugin) or all themes (theme).
+Verifies local checksum data for everything (all), all plugins (plugin) or all themes (theme).
 For the plugin and theme sub commands, you can optionally specify a slug to just verify a specific plugin or theme.

 #### OPTIONS